YoustinaMitsho/Unity-Projects/Bomber Man (2D)/README.md

 ## Tools & Technologies ⚙️
 - **Unity Engine**: Built with Unity 2D.
 - **C# Programming**: Game logic and difficulty mechanics implemented in C#.

+## 📄 License

+This game is licensed under the MIT License.
+See the [LICENSE](https://github.com/YoustinaMitsho/Unity-Projects/blob/main/LICENSE.md) file for details.